Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Iowa State and its opponents have gone over the current 45.5-point total in eight of 11 games this season.

+- This contest's over/under is 9.9 points more than the 35.6 these two squads combine to allow per game this season.

+- The Cyclones and their opponents have scored an average of 53.1 points per game in 2021, 7.6 more than Wednesday's total.

-- The 45.5-point total for this game is 3.6 points below the 49.1 points per game average total in Tigers games this season.
+- The 49.1 PPG average total in Tigers games this season is 3.6 points more than this game's over/under.

 Iowa State Stats and Trends

-- In Iowa State's 12 games this season, it has five wins against the spread.
+- Iowa State has played 12 games, with five wins against the spread.

-- The Cyclones have been favored by 1.5 points or more 10 times this season and are 5-5 ATS in those games.
+- So far this season, the Cyclones have been installed as favorites by a 1.5-point margin or more 10 times and are 5-5 ATS in those contests.

-- Iowa State's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Iowa State's games this year have hit the over on six of 11 set point totals (54.5%).

-- Iowa State is 5-6 against the spread and 7-5 overall this season when the team scores more than 15 points.
+- Iowa State is 5-6 against the spread and 7-5 overall this season when the team records more than 15 points.

-- The Cyclones have 13 giveaways this season, while the Tigers have 18 takeaways .
+- The Cyclones have turned the ball over 13 times this season, five fewer than the Tigers have forced (18).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.